How do I troubleshoot a slowly running SELECT statement in my Aurora MySQL-Compatible DB cluster?

 Check whether your query uses an index

-If a query doesn't have an index or does full table scans, then the query runs slowly.
-Indexes allow SELECT queries to run faster.

-To check if your query uses an index, use the EXPLAIN query.
+When a query doesn't have an index or does full table scans, the query runs slowly.
+Indexes allow SELECT statements to run faster.
+To check if your query uses an index, use the EXPLAIN statement.
 For more information, see EXPLAIN statement on the MySQL website.

-In the EXPLAIN output, check the table names, the key that's used, and number of rows that are scanned during the query.
+In the EXPLAIN output, check the table names, the key, and number of rows that the engine scans during the query.
 If the output doesn't show any keys in use, then create an index on the columns in the WHERE clause.
-If the table has the indexing required, then check whether the statistics table is up to date.
-For more information, see INFORMATION_SCHEMA STATISTICS table on the MySQL website.
+If the table has the required indexing, then check whether the statistics table is up to date.
+Use the ANALYZE clause to update the statistics.
+For more information, see The INFORMATION_SCHEMA STATISTICS table on the MySQL website.

-InnoDB uses multi-version concurrency control (MVCC).
+InnoDB uses Multi-Version Concurrency Control (MVCC).
 MVCC maintains multiple copies of the same record to maintain read consistency.
 The HLL is the total number of undo logs that contain modifications in the history list.
 When there's a long-running transaction that writes or reads data, the HLL increases until the transaction completes or rolls back.
 Other transactions modify the tables that the long-running transaction uses.
 If your workload requires multiple open or long-running transactions, then your database might have a high HLL.
 Also, if purge threads can't keep up with DB changes, then you might have a high HLL.
 A high HLL causes higher resource use, slow and inconsistent SELECT statement performance, and an increase in storage.
 In extreme cases, a high HLL might cause a database outage.

 SHOW ENGINE INNODB STATUS;